 Acupuncture has been used to treat chronic and various acute conditions for thousands of years; we have reason to have great confidence in its effectiveness, provided the patient commits to their treatment plan.

 If we don’t think we can help you, we will tell you so, and refer you to one of the many providers, including holistic doctors, who we think could help, using our network developed over 15 years.

-We have the word “community” in our name, not simply because treatments are done with more than one patient in a room (a maximum of 4), but because we are about fostering and being a part of the community we live in.
+We have the word “community” in our name, because we are about fostering and being a part of the community we live in.
 To that end, we have contributed in multiple ways to the betterment of our community after moving to Germantown Avenue and rehabbing a vacant commercial building.
 One of our first decisions was to plant a tree in the empty tree pit outside our building.
 Today that tree provided a great deal of beauty and shade.
 Next we convinced a number of other businesses nearby to invest in façade improvements, which greatly enhanced the look and feel of this commercial section of Mt.
 Airy.

 You can watch this video to see before and after photos of the block.